 My name is Andrea Wilson, I’m the Webmaster for BC Balance and Dizziness and I have vestibular issues.
 Recently we asked our members and website visitors to send us their stories about their own experiences with imbalance and dizziness.
 So, to get the ball rolling, I thought I would share my story about how I safely walk two dogs without falling over them!

 When I only had one dog, it wasn’t too bad; I managed not to trip over her on walks, albeit with many close calls.
 When I added a second dog, I realized I needed to up my game!

 Both dogs wear a flat buckle collar but the dogs don’t respond to them without a lot of tugging and pulling.
-You’ve all seen a dog dragging its owner down the street on a flat buckle collar.
+We’ve all seen those YouTube videos of a dog dragging its owner down the street on a flat buckle collar.
 Nope, I needed a better tool than that to keep me from tripping over the dogs when I drift into their space or start to tip in their direction.

 A harness wouldn’t help as it wouldn’t give the dogs enough information fast enough to move out of my way.
 And harnesses actually encourage pulling, think dog sledding!
 Nope, that wasn’t the answer, for sure.